 Do more with less.
 Workflow connects the best features of your apps together so you can access multiple apps without all the taps.
 Manage applications on your iPhone all in one place.
 You can play music, send messages, and request a ride.
 Spend less time jumping between apps and more time devoted to your day.
 (Free)

 Further Reading on Personal Time Management Tools

-- For more apps around improving workplace productivity, check out 9 Apps to Boost Your Productivity and Motivation at Work
+- For more of the best time management apps, check out 9 Apps to Boost Your Productivity and Motivation at Work

 - Read Harvard Business Review’s Still Trying to Get More Done for a published author’s secret to successful productivity.